Laleh-S/pac-man-game/README.md

 As well as everything else I learned a lot about Pac-Man game especially the ghosts moving pattern by reading the following source: https://dev.to/code2bits/pac-man-patterns--ghost-movement-strategy-pattern-1k1a

+## Challenges

+**First challenge** in creating this game was the ghosts movement.
+The issue was that I set the ghosts starting position to be inside the ghosts house.
+I wanted my ghost to move in a random direction and this caused some of the ghosts to get stuck inside the ghost house and not be able to get out.
+I thought I would first get the ghosts out of the ghosts house and then set them to move randomly.

+**Second challenge** was the reset option of the game.
+I did not think about creating the reset game function from the beginning of the game therefore creating a reset function at the end of the game caused me a lot of headaches.
+To fix that I ended up changing the entire code.

 ## Future Improvements
 - Adding ghosts AI movement